clstatham/raug/crates/raug-wasm/examples/editor/README.md

 # Raug WASM Demo

-This example bundles the `raug` audio worklet implementation with TypeScript, Vite, and React.
+This example shows an editor interface on the web for Raug.

 ## Prerequisites